chaineypung/Evita/README.md

 </div>

-## TLDR

-- We propose **Evita**, a unified RGB-E backbone specifically tailored for dense parsing.
+We propose **Evita**, a unified RGB-E backbone specifically tailored for dense parsing.
 With our **N-ImageNetV2** and **custom pretraining**, Evita mitigates harmonic-geometric discrepancies and adapts to diverse event formats for an optimal accuracy-latency balance.

 <p align="center">
   <a href="figs/fig1.pdf">